Affect labeling: Self-reflection

 Another proposed mechanism for affect labeling is through self-reflection.
 Emotional introspection differs from affect labeling in that it does not require explicit labeling of emotion; however, engaging in introspection has similar effects to affect labeling.
 As such, rather than being the entire process, affect labeling could act as a first-step in an emotional introspective process.
 Evidence supporting this mechanism uses a measure of dispositional mindfulness to quantify people's ability to self-reflect.
 Researchers were able to link dispositional mindfulness to affect labeling by showing that people with higher levels of dispositional mindfulness showed stronger brain activation in regions associated with affect labeling, such as the vlPFC.
 Additionally, they showed greater reductions in activity in the amygdala, suggesting that mindfulness modulates the effectiveness of affect labeling, and lending support to the idea that introspection is the mechanism of action.

 Unfortunately, this theory of affect labeling struggles to explain affect labeling's benefits on stimuli that do not apply to the self.
 For instance, the regulatory effects of labeling external stimuli, such as faces or aversive images presented during an experiment, are unlikely to be explained by a self-reflective process.

 Reduction of uncertainty

-People are known to be ambiguity averse, and the complexity of emotion can often create uncertainty in feelings that is unpleasant.
+People are known to be ambiguity averse, and the complexity of emotion can often create uncertainty in feelings that are unpleasant.
 Some researchers believe that affect labeling acts by reducing uncertainty in emotion.
 This is supported by neural evidence connecting uncertainty to activity in the amygdala.
 Affect labeling has been shown to down-regulate activity in the amygdala, and this may be a result of the reduction of uncertainty of feelings.

 Evidence against this theory is the fact that while some emotions are characteristically uncertain, such as fear or anxiety, others tend to be more straightforward, e.g. sadness and anger.
 Since affect labeling is known to work across all these types of emotions, it is unlikely that uncertainty reduction is the only mechanism by which it acts.